RafaelBroseghini/Norse-Votes/README.md

 # Norse-Votes :mega:
 * Mobile first, real time voting application developed to engage the Luther College Community.

+## Usage
+* Well, this is a private repo as of now.

 ## Built with
 * Node.js
 * Express.js